hannahellis4242/GitNotes/main.md

 In this section we have seen

 - How to create a local repository using the `git init` command.
+- How to remove changes from our working directory with the `git checkout` command.
 - How to add changes to the staging area using the `git add` command.

 ## Creating an account on Github